 Greeks use chopped walnuts and drizzle their baklava with a honey syrup.
 Persian baklava uses chopped pistachios and almonds with a rosewater sweet syrup drizzled all over it.
 Both are incredibly delicious.

-While the cake is hot and fresh out of the oven is when you drizzle the sweet syrup all over it.
-A more delicate cake would not be able to handle this, but the almond cake absorbs the syrup beautifully.
+- Aromatic syrup: While the cake is hot you drizzle the sweet rose water syrup all over it.
+The almond cake absorbs the syrup beautifully.

 Traditional baklava is served as diamond shaped bites of deliciousness.
 Once out of the oven, you can similarly cut the baklava cake into squares or diamonds.
 And don’t worry about the diamonds not being perfect, as you can see from my video!